jeenaAdhikariVeetil/URL_Lookup/README.md

 2. To improve the storage capacity and enhance the look up capabilities an in memory cache like Redis can be used.

-3. To imporve the latency and throughput,any other kind of mutithreaded framework like executor service or asynchronus event processing architectures could be introduced. eg  LAMAX Disruptor.
+3. To improve the latency and throughput,any other kind of multi-threaded framework like executor service or asynchronus event processing architectures could be introduced. eg  LAMAX Disruptor.

-4. A better algorithm for look up operations like  trie or a prefix tree datastructure could be used.
+4. A better algorithm for look up operations like  trie or a prefix tree data structure could be used.

 5. Scope for better test coverage.